molnarmark/spinny/README.md

 spinner3.success("Looks like it's working!")
 ```

-Spinny uses the [colorize](http://github.com/molnarmark/colorize) library for terminal colors.
+Spinny embeds the [colorize](http://github.com/molnarmark/colorize) library for terminal colors.
-For spinners to use, take a look at the [spinners JSON file](https://github.com/molnarmark/spinny/blob/master/spinners.json).
+For spinners to use, take a look at the ``src/spinners.nim`` file.
 (Credit goes to [sindresorhus](https://github.com/sindresorhus/cli-spinners))

 ## API Reference